openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The SLH-DSA algorithms MUST be used only with v6 signatures, as defined in {{Section 5.2.3 of RFC9580}}.

-The algorithm-specific part of a signature packet for an SLH-DSA algorithm code point consists of:
+The algorithm-specific part of a signature packet for an SLH-DSA code point consists of:

  - A fixed-length octet string of the SLH-DSA signature value, whose length depends on the algorithm ID in the format specified in {{slhdsa-artifact-lengths}}.